9. Stream Health

 During a live event, conditions can change that might impact the quality of channel outputs.
 The Stream Health page can provide you indications of these changes.

 It is strongly recommended to share this dashboard with the person in charge of production and broadcasting of your livestream.
-You can do this by copying and pasting the producer link on the Technical information tab and supplying it to your technical team.
+You can do this by copying the Producer link on the Technical information tab and supplying it to your technical team.

 The report listed in the dashboard will give the producer an opportunity to see whether there might be a problem in the encoding and/or internet connection at the location of the livestream.
 Put simply, the producer will be able to see if the fps (frame rate per second) used in the production software settings is reaching TicketCo as intended.